 How to fix your M1 Mac that won't boot

 If the above attempts are effortless to reboot your M1 Mac but you can hear a chime, your M1 Mac may have other issues.
 Software incompatibility, startup disk corruption, firmware incompatibility, and so on are all possible causes.

 Boot your M1 Mac into Safe Mode

 Software incompatibility refers to that the system doesn't allow certain software to run.
-If the software doesn't obey the ban from the system and is forced to run, then heavy issues may happen like Mac won't boot.
+If the software doesn't obey the ban from the system and is forced to run, then heavy issues may happen like Mac not turning on.

 According to the system extension on M1 Mac, only Apple trusted software is allowed to run on M1 Mac.
 And some software hasn't been updated to support M1 Mac till now.

 Hence, to fix your M1 Mac that won't startup, you can try to boot your M1 Mac in Safe Mode and uninstall the recently installed third-party software.